edmundhighcock/hassio-repository/taiga/README.md

 - Allow use of a 3rd-party postgres server
 - Automatic backups
 - Architecture: `arm` (i.e. Raspberry Pi).
 Contributions welcome!
+- Use Home Assistant ubuntu base images + `bashio`
+- Shrink addon installation size (currently 2GB)

+## System requirements

+Taiga is a big application so needs a bit of power behind it.

+- Around 3GB disk space.
+- Around 400MB RAM
+- Architecture=`amd64` (extending to ARM is a high priority)

 ## Installation